Start an Application

-Looking for a B1G Ten university that balances serious music study with a student experience that prepares you for a career while enriching your life?
+Looking for a B1G university that balances serious music study with an enriching student experience that prepares you for a career?

 Welcome to the Penn State School of Music!
-At Penn State, you will find the ideal match between the wealth of opportunities found in a B1G Ten University and the individualized attention provided in the intimate environment of our School of Music.
+At Penn State, you will find the ideal match between the wealth of opportunities found in a B1G University and the individualized attention provided in the intimate environment of our School of Music.
 With approximately 325 students enrolled, the school grants undergraduate and graduate degrees in a wide range of programs that help students develop as performers, creators, teachers, and scholars.
 We offer six undergraduate degree programs and four minors in music and annually serve an additional 1,000+ students who enrich their educational experience through enrollment in our ensembles, non-major lessons, and our high-quality general education courses.
 Our faculty members are internationally renowned performers and pedagogues who care deeply about their students and use their talents to make a positive impact around the globe.

 The School of Music presents more than 400 public concerts and events each year, and our students have the opportunity to experience world-class guest artists through the Center for the Performing Arts.
-In addition, our President's Concert series, provides the opportunity for many of our students to perform in one or more of the greatest concert halls on the east coast.
+In addition, our President's Concert series provides the opportunity for many of our students to perform in one or more of the greatest concert halls on the east coast during their undergraduate career.
 Past venues include Heinz Hall (Pittsburgh), The Kennedy Center (Washington, D.C.), Carnegie Hall (New York City), the Kimmel Center (Philadelphia), The Music Center at Strathmore (Bethesda, MD), and the Forum Auditorium (Harrisburg).
 We invite you to join us for performances either in-person or through our livestream.

 We know that choosing a university experience is a big decision, and one you cannot make alone.
 We will be here for you every step of the way.
 We're thrilled that you're interested in sharing your talent with us and we're excited to get to know you!